marcocunha/smart-home/docs/index.md

 The best way to discover new ideas and inspire is by [reading the code][github-url], copying-pasting parts of my configuration and adjusting it to your needs.

-Read this documentation to see the bigger picture:

 [Hardware](./hardware){: .md-button }
 [Software](./software/system){: .md-button }
 [Home Assistant](./home-assistant/introduction){: .md-button }